prboyer/PSVault/GroupPolicy/Docs/Run-GPOBackup.md

 The script will backup all GPOs in the domain, as well as HTML reports for each GPO indicating what they do.
 Further, a CSV report is included.
 The GPO linkage to OUs is also included in both CSV and TXT reports.
+The script also grabs a copy of the domain SYSVOL unless the -SkipSysvol parameter is supplied.
 The idea is that this backup is all-encompassing and would constitue a disaster recovery restore.

 ## EXAMPLES